Site started 2014.01.01 - last updated 2022-07-25

-The sections below are in roughly the order I started them - see the alpha sorted web sites at the bottom of the page for the complete list.
+The sections below were roughly in the order I started them but have now been ordered by urgency - see the alpha sorted web sites at the bottom of the page for the complete list.

 Click on a subheading to expand or collapse a section.

 I always thought it was a bit odd to have a personal web site but it is probably the most convenient way for me to summarise everything.
 The following info is in some sort of logical order.
 On the lighter side, I feel like Geoffrey Palmer should be asking me questions on "Grumpy Old Men" - on the more serious side there is this soapbox effort from my Sydney Futurists web page:

 "This group has been more than ten years in the making.
 Since I first started getting actively involved in Cryonics (Cryonics Association Of Australasia) I have become convinced that it is not sufficient to just want to have an extended, wonderful life for myself.
 It was clear that for my personal dreams to have any chance of success that there would have to be some preconditions.
 If I could not extend a vigorous and worthwhile life in the current instance, and I eventually required a Cryonic Suspension, then if there was going to be any chance of a reanimation of my frozen self in the future, then that was going to require, at least, an advanced technological civilisation that was capable of the reanimation.
 That fundamental requirement raises issues that go beyond issues of immediate self-interest.

 I grew up in a scientific family in the fifties, sixties and seventies during a period of great optimism.
 Western economies were booming, we sent people to the moon and returned them to Earth, scientific and medical advances (eg the first heart transplant) were gathering pace.
 However, there were some dark clouds.
 We were involved in stupid and illegal wars in South East Asia and there were some serious and rapidly growing problems with damage to the natural world - caused, basically, by the rapid expansion of human populations and material consumption.